tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 ### **2. Stay in Your Lane**

-Don't "godmod". ei -- Don't assume any action you take via premise, especially to other PCs.
+Don't "godmod". i.e. -- Don't assume any action you take via premise, especially to other PCs.

-\
-If you would want another to make a roll to do it to you, you need to make a roll to do it to another.\
+If you would want another to make a roll to do it to you, you need to make a roll to do it to another.
 Do not make changes to the physical world around you through narrative text that your character isn't able to effect with their own abilities.
 Do not presume that NPCs around you take actions through premise.
 These